 While neighborhood and community parks may have a set of "typical" amenities, the City will seek to create a distinct experience at each place, drawing on the character of the site, the desires of the local community, and evolving ideas in park design and programming.
 Examples may include:

-- Recreation facilities for non-traditional sports like badminton or cricket - Adventure and educational play equipment and areas - Outdoor classrooms - Public art
+- > Recreation facilities for sports like badminton or cricket - > Adventure, educational, and sensory play areas and equipment - > Outdoor classrooms

 6C.
 Downtown Plazas and Community Gathering Spaces